Mazyar Yazdani

 Publications 2011

-Species-dependent sensitivity to contaminants: an approach using primary hepatocyte cultures with three marine fish species
+Species-dependent sensitivity to contaminants: An approach using primary hepatocyte cultures with three marine fish species

 Is the high Cu tolerance of Trichoderma atroviride isolated from the Cu-polluted sediment due to adaptation?
 An in vitro toxicological study